 Private coin collectors, silver stackers or small trade buyers do not suffer this pricing limitation and are therefore free to offer lower priced silver when selling PLUS higher buy back prices when you come to re-sell.

-i.e – At CoinsUK I will often pay 15, 20, even 25% above the spot silver price to re-buy certain silver coins, which equates to a fairer trade deal all-round, for both buyer and seller.
+Private silver buyers tend to pay a reasonable premium for good silver coins which will still typically mean that the coins are priced below a dealers vat inclusive price. i.e – At CoinsUK I will often pay 10 to 20% above the spot silver price to re-buy certain silver coins, which equates to a fairer trade deal all-round, for both buyer and seller.
 Selling your silver coins privately will also enable you to find coin collectors who are paying a higher price per ounce simply because they’re buying direct and cutting out the middle-man as well as the dealer and tax.